rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-14-8ef862a5e7403461-listing-of-new-debt-securities-of-nuvama-wealth-and-investment-limited.md

 stocks:
 - NUVAMA
 tags:
-- debt-listing
+- debt-securities
 - ncd
-- private-placement
+- new-securities
 - nuvama-wealth
-- new-securities
+- private-placement
 title: Listing of new debt securities of Nuvama Wealth and Investment Limited
 ---